sharing · access · empowerment

 Central to my understanding of a regenerative, ecological garden are growing organically, soil health, the use of local renewable resources, increased biodiversity, water harvest, seed saving and sparking community.

 Wild and semi-wild spaces are my inspiration.
-The natural world and those who have been listening to it for a long while have so much to teach us about how to live sustainably.
+The living world and those who have been listening to it for a long while have so much to teach us about how to live sustainably.

 In 2016, searching for personal wellbeing and a way to live more gently on the Earth, I began to notice parallels between our extractive relationship with ourselves and our home, Planet Earth.